FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 1. Link to the folder of a ROS package that contains a publisher and a subscriber

 2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get
+    - I'm still unsure of exaclty how what we did will allow us to control a mobile robot?
+    - Are there specific code(s) that create movement or is movement created through messages sent/received by publishing/subscribing?
+    - In the hri_subscriber.py file, is the callback function always going to be used or is it mainly for the messages sent/received?
+    - I don't have 5 questions...I will edit this if I come up with more questions.

 3. Feedback on the bootcamp: What was easy and what was difficult to understand?
+    - Overall the bootcamp was pretty easy to follow after the initial setup, there were some spots where the directions could be more clear such as when we open the (ROS) terminal window for the first time.
+I thought it meant we need to open up terminal from our local computer.
+Just small
+      things like that would be great if they are cleaned up.